 The EU Charter of Fundamental Rights guarantees EU citizens’ rights.
 The Charter lays down the fundamental rights that are binding upon EU institutions and bodies.
 It also applies to national governments when they are implementing EU law.

 The European Union is based on a strong commitment to promoting and protecting human rights, democracy and the rule of law worldwide.
-Human rights are at the very heart of EU relations with other countries and regions.
-Promoting human rights work can help to prevent and resolve conflicts and, ultimately, to alleviate poverty.
+Human rights are at the heart of EU relations with other countries and regions.

 EU policy includes: